Dornod Province

 Dornod (Дорнод, /mn/; lit.
-'East') is the easternmost of the 21 aimags (provinces) of Mongolia and its capital is Choibalsan.
+'East') is the easternmost of the 21 aimags (provinces) of Mongolia.
+Its capital is Choibalsan.

 Population

 Halh are the ethnic majority of the Dornod aimag.
 The Buryat ethnic group makes up 22.8% of the total population (17,196 in 2000, census) concentrated in the north-eastern sums of Dashbalbar, Tsagaan-Ovoo, Bayan-Uul, Bayandun and aimag capital Choibalsan.
 There are several small ethnic groups: Barga (populates Gurvanzagal and Hölönbuir sums), Uzemchin (are present in Sergelen, Bayantümen, Bulgan, Chuluunhoroot sums and Choibalsan city), Hamnigan ethnic group (Bayan-Uul and Tsagaan-Ovoo sums).

 History

 The aimag was created during the administrative reorganisation of 1941 with the name of Choibalsan, after the communist leader Khorloogiin Choibalsan.
 The capital, which previously had been called Bayan Tümen, also received the name Choibalsan.
 In 1963, the aimag was given the current name Dornod.

 Geography

 Dornod Province is situated in the easternmost region of Mongolia and shares borders with Russia and China.
 It covers an area of approximately 123,500 square kilometers (47,684 square miles).
 The landscape of Dornod is diverse, featuring grasslands, mountains, and rivers.